Matthew Cox | Inside True Crime Podcast - Will Trump Go to Jail Is America Too Woke

 Like, what a waste.

-Like, you're, you're making liberals look bad by doing this.
+Like, you're making liberals look bad by doing this.

 You're talking about legal gymnastics.